indika/blog/_posts/2014-01-11-cooking-with-chef.md

 {% endhighlight %}

-This command:

-- takes a secret file
-- a path to place the bag
-- a preferred text editor
-- and a source bag

-Notice how this creates the file structure for me.
+This command, takes a secret file, a path to place the bag, a preferred text editor and a source bag.
+Notice how this creates the data bage structure for me.

 {% highlight json %}